zsmartsystems/com.zsmartsystems.zigbee/README.md

 * Codacy static testing should pass.
 * Contributions must be supported with tests.
 * Contributions must be your own and you must agree with the license.
+* You must sign the PR and commits and must agree to the [Contributor License Agreement](https://cla-assistant.io/zsmartsystems/com.zsmartsystems.zigbee).

 ## Maven goals